kinngh/shopify-node-express-mongodb-app/README.md

 An embedded app starter template to get up and ready with Shopify app development with JavaScript.
 This is heavily influenced by the choices Shopify Engineering team made in building their [starter template](https://github.com/Shopify/shopify-app-template-node) to ensure smooth transition between templates.

-I've also included [notes](/NOTES.md) on this repo which goes over the repo on why certain choices were made.
+I've included [notes](/NOTES.md) on this repo which goes over the repo on why certain choices were made.

 I also did make a video going over the entire repo as of November 4, 2022.
 If there's any substantial changes, the video here will be updated to reflect it.